David Macey: Life

 David Macey was born in Sunderland and grew up in Houghton-le-Spring.
 His father was a miner who had been sent down the pit aged fourteen, and his mother a woman whose family had been unable to afford for her to take up a grammar school place.
-He was educated at Durham Johnston Grammar School and went on to study French at University College London, where he wrote a PhD on Paul Nizan.
+Macey was educated at Durham Johnston Grammar School and went on to study French at University College London, where he wrote a PhD on Paul Nizan.

 Interested in trying to link Marxism and psychoanalysis, Macey became a prolific contributor to Radical Philosophy.
-From 1974 he taught part-time at North London Polytechnic, UCL and City University London.
-In 1975 he was a founding member of the British Campaign for an Independent East Timor.
+From 1974, he taught part-time at North London Polytechnic, UCL and City University London.
+In 1975, he was a founding member of the British Campaign for an Independent East Timor.
 After his partner Margaret Atack took a permanent post at Leeds University in 1981, Macey left academia to become a full-time writer and translator.
-Later, in 1995, he was appointed research associate in the French department of Leeds University; in 2010 he became special professor in translation at the University of Nottingham.
+Later, in 1995, he was appointed research associate in the French department of Leeds University; in 2010, he became special professor in translation at the University of Nottingham.

 Macey married Atack in 1988, and they adopted three children.